fysh711426/UndetectedChromeDriver/README.md

 ```

 > **Note**
-> Options cannot be shared, each initialization must create a new one.
+> Options cannot be shared, you need to create a new one each time.

 ```C#
 var createOptions = () =>